Increasing cashflow with automation

 Automating the entire invoicing function can prevent time being wasted, as would be the case if this was done manually.
 A single AR management system has the capabilities to pull together all information and datasets into one place, while it can also enable coherent and timely customer communications, in addition to automating manual tasks.
 Customers are also able to self-serve through 24/7 access to invoices, as well as having the capacity to make payments through a portal.
 By deploying a centralised and digital AR process, DSO can be reduced, thus increasing cashflow.

 Reducing the time required for customers to receive accurate invoices, streamlining payments, and cutting down inquiries and follow-ups, all contribute to increasing a businesses cashflow.
 Adding to this, improvements to data insights and visibility across accounts provides a complete overview of AR wellbeing, meaning that developing non-payment risks can be identified before they become a major problem.
 This allows attention to be paid to those accounts whose payments should be prioritised.

 By choosing the right solution, the limitations of manual processes are a thing of the past.
 Organisational efficiency increases, customer satisfaction levels improve, and Debtor Days figures fall.
 A single, centralised system gives a complete overview of the entire business, including cashflow and invoicing status, in addition to a digital record of communications.
 This helps to provide insight into payer behaviour and the impact that this has on cashflow, while it also enables historical invoices to be located with ease.

-To find out more information about increasing cashflow with automation, take a look at YayPay, an automated AR management platform.
+To find out more information about increasing cashflow with automation, take a look at YayPay by Quadient, an automated AR management platform.